janmg/logstash-input-azure_blob_storage/README.md

-# Logstash Plugin
+# Logstash

 This is a plugin for [Logstash](https://github.com/elastic/logstash).
 It is fully free and fully open source.
 The license is Apache 2.0, meaning you are pretty much free to use it however you want in whatever way.

-## Documentation

 All logstash plugin documentation are placed under one [central location](http://www.elastic.co/guide/en/logstash/current/).

-## Need Help?

-Need help?
+Need generic logstash help?
 Try #logstash on freenode IRC or the https://discuss.elastic.co/c/logstash discussion forum.

-For real problems or feature requests, raise a github issue [GITHUB/janmg/logstash-input-azure_blob_storage/](https://github.com/janmg/logstash-input-azure_blob_storage).
-Pull requests will only be merged after discussion through an issue.
+For problems or feature requests with this specific plugin, raise a github issue [GITHUB/janmg/logstash-input-azure_blob_storage/](https://github.com/janmg/logstash-input-azure_blob_storage).
+Pull requests will also be welcomed after discussion through an issue.

 ## Purpose
-This plugin can read from Azure Storage Blobs, for instance diagnostics logs for NSG flow logs or accesslogs from App Services.
+This plugin can read from Azure Storage Blobs, for instance JSON diagnostics logs for NSG flow logs or LINE based accesslogs from App Services.
 [Azure Blob Storage](https://azure.microsoft.com/en-us/services/storage/blobs/)

+The plugin depends on the [Ruby library azure-storage-blon](https://rubygems.org/gems/azure-storage-blob/versions/1.1.0) from Microsoft, that depends on Faraday for the HTTPS connection to Azure.

+The plugin executes the following steps
+1. Lists all the files in the azure storage account. where the path of the files are matching pathprefix
+2. Filters on path_filters to only include files that match the directory and file glob (e.g. **/*.json)
+3. Save the listed files in a registry of known files and filesizes. (data/registry.dat on azure, or in a file on the logstash instance)
+4. List all the files again and compare the registry with the new filelist and put the delta in a worklist
+5. Process the worklist and put all events in the logstash queue.
+6. if there is time left, sleep to complete the interval.
+If processing takes more than an inteval, save the registry and continue processing.
+7. If logstash is stopped, a stop signal will try to finish the current file, save the registry and than quit

 ## Installation
 This plugin can be installed through logstash-plugin